Contents

 First, you can calculate the allowable current via this formula.

-I is the Electric Current, Delta T is the temperature change, while A is the track’s cross-sectional area.
+I is the Electric Current, Delta T is the temperature change, and A is the track’s cross-sectional area.
 Therefore, rewrite the above equation for track width and make the cross-sectional area the subject of the formula.
 Here is the final equation after the rearrangement.

 Lastly, you can now calculate the PCB track width via the equation below.

-Remember, the above formulas are applicable in tracks with 0 – 35 Amps current and a temperature change of between 10 and 100 degrees celsius.
+Remember, the above formulas are applicable in tracks with 0 – 35 Amps current and a temperature change of between 10 and 100 degrees Celsius.

 Track width Design Tips